rl-institut/apipe/digipipe/store/DATASETS.md

 > **Example:**
 > - Dataset A: ERA5 weather dataset for Germany
 > - Dataset B: MaStR dataset on renewable generators
-> - Dataset C: Shapefile of region of interest
+> - Dataset C: Shapefiles of region: federal districts and municipalities

 ### (1) Preprocessed